Albuquerque International Balloon Fiesta Photo Guide

 Social Media: Follow @balloonfiesta on Instagram/Twitter

-Weather Websites: Check wind speeds at Weather.com (sustained winds over 10mph = likely cancellation)
+Weather Websites: Check wind speeds at Weather.com (sustained winds over 10mph = possible cancellation)

 Typical October Weather for Albuquerque in mid-October